great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_review.md

 </table>

 - **Expectation Suite**: A collection of Expectations.
 - **Expectations**: A verifiable assertion about data.
 Great Expectations is a framework for defining Expectations and running them against your data.
 In the tutorial's example, we asserted that NYC taxi rides should have a minimum of one passenger.
-When we ran that expectation against our second set of data Great Expectations reported back that some records in the new data indicated a ride with zero passengers, which failed to meet this expectation.
+When we ran that Expectation against our second set of data Great Expectations reported back that some records in the new data indicated a ride with zero passengers, which failed to meet this Expectation.
 - **Profiler**: A tool that automatically generates Expectations from a Batch of data.

 <table class="borderless">